Dr. Michael D. Matlock

 Professor of Inductive Biblical Studies, Old Testament & Early Judaism Co-director of Anglican Studies and Formation

-Professor Matlock has taught biblical Hebrew and Greek, hermeneutical courses in the Pentateuch, Historical Books, Psalms, the Book of Daniel, Minor Prophets, Gospel of Matthew, and Gospel of Mark.
-He also teaches Second Temple Judaism courses.
+Professor Matlock has taught biblical Hebrew and Greek, hermeneutical courses in the Pentateuch, Historical Books, Psalms, the Book of Daniel, Minor Prophets, Gospel of Matthew, and Gospel of Mark as well as Biblical Theology and Second Temple Judaism courses.
 He is a highly competent and effective teacher of the good news of Jesus Christ revealed in the Christian Scriptures and a respected global researcher and writer in his disciplines.